The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Our Process

-We respond with a proposed approach, ballpark budget, and draft schedule.
-You will quickly see whether a Times Square studio day, on location headshots NYC, or remote headshots make the most sense.
+A proposed approach, ballpark budget, and draft schedule are provided.
+It becomes clear whether a Times Square studio day, on location headshots NYC, or remote headshots make the most sense.

 Example pricing context: Individual Standard Session around USD 600.
 Half-day Corporate Mini Session for teams around USD 1449.

-We quote based on scope, not a rigid rate card.
-The tools and approach adjust to fit your needs.
+Quotes are based on scope, not a rigid rate card.
+The tools and approach adjust to fit needs.

-Once approved, we lock dates, share a prep guide, and assign a dedicated shoot team and producer.
-You have clear points of contact before and during the shoot.
+Once approved, dates are locked, a prep guide is shared, and a dedicated shoot team and producer are assigned.
+Clear points of contact are provided before and during the shoot.
 No confusion about who to call when a friend in leadership has a last-minute calendar conflict.

-If you are planning a leadership refresh, a hiring campaign, or a press push, we would like to hear from you.
-Send scope and timing to hello@match-production.com or connect through our website.
+If planning a leadership refresh, a hiring campaign, or a press push, please reach out.
+Send scope and timing to hello@match-production.com or connect through the website.
 LinkedIn profile pictures, executive portraits, team headshots, same day headshots NYC.
-We handle it all.
+Match Production handles it all.